-For example, if getting straight A’s in your courses seems too much to consider, perhaps the goal should be get mostly A’s and one or two B’s.
+For example, if getting straight A’s in your courses seems too much to consider, perhaps the goal should be to get mostly A’s and one or two B’s.
 It is important to keep your goals attainable, but remember to keep them challenging.

 4. Make yourself accountable by relying on friends and family

-When you make your list of goals, consider sharing them with a spouse, parent, coworker, fellow student or close friend.
+When you make your list of goals, consider sharing them with a spouse, parent, coworker, fellow student, or close friend.
 By sharing your goals with others, you become accountable for the things you do and do not accomplish.

-Having someone to follow-up, support and encourage you in your goals could be just the push you need to complete your resolutions for the new year.
+Having someone to follow-up, support, and encourage you in your goals could be just the push you need to complete your resolutions for the new year.

 Give your resolutions some thought